dataleviathan/online-sales-project/README.md

 **Overview**

 This project explores how different online advertisement methods (pop-ups and email blasts) influence consumer purchasing behavior, using customer and sales data from Pop Runner.
-The analysis was conducted for a database systems course using SQL queries.
+The analysis was conducted using SQL queries.

 **Objective**